Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: Experiments

 For RL-based approach, i.e., \textsc{PCRL} and \textsc{ARL-HCSPO}, we initialize charging plan as empty before training.
 Figure \ref{fig:reward} illustrates the training evolution of our approach compared to \textsc{PCRL}.
 As shown, our method (in blue) outperforms \textsc{PCRL} (in orange) by achieving higher episode rewards with more stable convergence.

-Figure \ref{fig:comparison of charging station planning distribution} illustrates the distribution of charging stations generated by various approaches.
+Figure \ref{fig:comparison of charging station planning distribution} depicts the distribution of charging stations generated by various methods.
 On this dataset, both the \textsc{Bounding\$Optimizing+} and \textsc{High Demand} approaches fail to show significant improvement over the \textsc{Existing Plan}.
-In contrast, both \textsc{PCRL} and \textsc{ARL-HCSPO} exhibit noticeable enhancements, with \textsc{ARL-HCSPO} achieving the most extensive CS coverage, largely due to the integration of mobile charger scheduling.
+In contrast, both \textsc{PCRL} and \textsc{ARL-HCSPO} exhibit noticeable enhancements, with \textsc{ARL-HCSPO} achieving the most extensive CS coverage, due to the integration of mobile charger scheduling.
 Moreover, \textsc{ARL-HCSPO} results in a more evenly distributed network of CSs across the road system.